AdeyAA/cse15l-lab-reports/lab-report-2.md

 # How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

-The field chatMessages changes whenever the if statement checking whether the URL path contains `/add-message` is true and when `user` and `message are not null, because then a new chat is added to chatMessages so the field is changed.
+The field chatMessages changes whenever the if statement checks whether the URL path contains `/add-message` is true and when `user` and `message are not null, because then a new chat is added to chatMessages so the field is changed.
+The other values mentioned in the second question also change according to whatever was inputted is the user string and message string.